 Are your neighbours people you can get along with, borrow sugar from, or even be friends with?

 Don’t be shy to ask about or visit your potential neighbours.
 You likely won’t be living in complete isolation, and thus knowing your neighbours and the neighbourhood you’ll be purchasing in will bring a greater sense of comfort after you move in.
 It is important that all neighbours get along and bolster the community and sense of unity.

 The last thing you’d want is to purchase A Happy Space and find that you’ve moved in next to a Norwegian death metal cover band. 😉

-And there you have it.
+There you have it.
 These 7 tips are our recommendations for things you must keep in mind when buying a new home.
 We hope these help you greatly when purchasing your new dream space.